-- 8. Charges Over the Maximum Allowed Amount Charges over the Maximum Allowed Amount for Covered Services. - 9.
+- 8. Charges Over the Maximum Allowed Amount Charges over the Maximum Allowed Amount for Covered Services, except for Surprise Billing Claims as outlined in the "Surprise Bill Legislation Notice" section in the front of this Booklet . - 9.
 Charges Not Supported by Medical Records Charges for services not described in your medical records. - 10.
-Clinical Trial Non-Covered Services Any Investigational drugs or devices, non-health services required for you to receive the treatment, the costs of managing the research, or costs that would not be a Covered Service under this Plan for non-Investigational treatments, unless coverage is required to comply with Section 2709 of the Public Health Service Act (PHSA). - 11.
+Clinical Trial Non-Covered Services Any Investigational drugs or devices, nonhealth services required for you to receive the treatment, the costs of managing the research, or costs that would not be a Covered Service under this Plan for non-Investigational treatments, unless coverage is required to comply with Section 2709 of the Public Health Service Act (PHSA). - 11.
 Complications of Non-Covered Services - Care for problems directly related to a service that is not covered by this Plan.
 Directly related means that the care took place as a direct result of the non- Covered Service and would not have taken place without the non-Covered Service.
 This Exclusion does not apply to problems resulting from pregnancy. - 12.
 Contraceptives Non-prescription contraceptive devices unless required by law. - 13.
 Cosmetic Services Treatments, services, Prescription Drugs, equipment, or supplies given for cosmetic services.
 Cosmetic services are meant to preserve, change, or improve how you look or are given for psychiatric, psychological, or social reasons.
 No benefits are available for surgery or treatments to change the texture or look of your skin or to change the size, shape or look of facial or body features (such as your nose, eyes, ears, cheeks, chin, chest or breasts).